DaxStudio/DaxStudio/docs/CommentScriptSpecs.md

 ```

 The `SHOW DEPENDENCIES`, `SHOW LAST_UPDATED` and `SHOW MAX_UPDATED` commands render a tree-grid in the
-Results pane instead of running the query.
-That tree-grid is mutually exclusive with the normal
+Results pane.
+That tree-grid is mutually exclusive with the normal results grid for that run and can
-results grid for that run and can be dismissed with the *Hide* button, revealing the last query
+be dismissed with the *Hide* button, revealing the last query results again. `SHOW DIAGRAM`,
-results again. `SHOW DIAGRAM`, `SHOW METRICS` and `SHOW DELTA` instead open their respective tool
-windows (see the table below).
+`SHOW METRICS` and `SHOW DELTA` instead open their respective tool windows (see the table below).

+Only `SHOW DEPENDENCIES` and `SHOW DIAGRAM` **consume** the batch's DAX — they analyse it as their
+target and never execute it.
+Every other `SHOW` variant ignores the DAX, so a query in the same batch
+still runs and produces its own results.
+(This matters for `--> ASSERT ...
+PREVIOUS`, which only ever
+refers to a batch that actually runs its query.)

 | Sub-command | Behaviour |
 |---|---|